Prostate Cancer: Symptoms

 Possible symptoms include:

-Trouble starting to pee
+- Trouble starting to urinate

-Weak or interrupted pee flow
+- Weak or interrupted urine flow

-Trouble fully emptying the bladder
+- Trouble fully emptying the bladder

-Not being able to pee at all
+- Not being able to urinate at all

-Unable to control bowels
+- Unable to control bowels

-Painful or burning feeling when you pee
+- Painful or burning feeling when you urinate

-Blood in your pee or semen
+- Blood in your urine or semen

-Pain or stiffness in your low back, hips, ribs, upper thighs, or other bones that doesn't go away
+- Pain or stiffness in your low back, hips, ribs, upper thighs, or other bones that doesn't go away

-Trouble getting or keeping an erection
+- Trouble getting or keeping an erection

-Weakness or numbness in legs or feet
+- Weakness or numbness in legs or feet

-Unexplained weight loss
+- Unexplained weight loss

-When to see your healthcare provider
+When to see your doctor

-Having 1 or more of these symptoms doesn’t automatically mean you have prostate cancer, or that existing prostate cancer is getting worse.
+Having one or more of these symptoms doesn't automatically mean you have prostate cancer, or that existing prostate cancer is getting worse.
 Other health conditions may cause the same symptoms and may not be related to cancer.